jedisct1/libsodium.js/README.md

 ## Authors

-Built by Ahmad Ben Mrad and Frank Denis
+Built by Ahmad Ben Mrad and Frank Denis.

 ## License